 B. Managing communication between employees and the EOR.

-Another concern is the potential disconnect between employees and the EOR, as they may not have direct contact.
-To address this, companies should establish open communication channels between employees and the EOR, such as a dedicated point of contact or regular check-ins to ensure any concerns are addressed promptly.
+Another concern is the potential disconnect between employees and the EOR due to lack of direct contact.
+To mitigate this, companies should establish open communication channels, such as a dedicated point of contact or regular check-ins to promptly address any concerns.